 Such reports are also available to help support business decisions to expand business internationally.
 A report such as Market Research in China provides companies with information about the scope, size, disposition, and growth of the market in China; it also supplies information on target markets and forecasting to help with logistics.

 Commercial sources of information include trade associations.
 Although an annual membership fee is often required, the comprehensive statistics and information to be gained are more than worth the cost of admission.
-The Encyclopedia of Associations published by Gale Research and Business Information Sources, published by the California Press are reliable resources for locating trade associations.
+The Encyclopedia of Associations published by Gale Research and Business Information Sources, published by the California Press, are reliable resources for locating trade associations.

 Educational institutions are also good secondary sources of information when conducting market research, since both faculty and student research can be far reaching.
 Fostering relationships between business and education is an added bonus.

-Throughout both primary and secondary market research, Zurich® repeatedly heard customers say they wanted reliable help from their insurance provider.
+Throughout both primary and secondary market research, Zurich® repeatedly hears customers say they wanted reliable help from their insurance provider.
 Zurich® made the business decision to equate its brand with ‘help’, upgrading existing services, expanding new divisions, and developing new customer-focused services.

 Market research is at its best when the company and/or market research firm listens to consumers while observing them use a product or engaging in the provided service.
 Watch for success; look for frustration.
 Talk with consumers about what worked and what did not.
 Ask for suggestions.
 Take the feedback, create prototypes, and get more feedback.
 Walk the talk.